 The amount of the financial resources provided for European wide distribution is set by the EU for several years in funding periods in line with uniformly implemented regulations in accordance with European competition rules.
-The EU also defines structural and thematic priority funding areas that may receive funding.
+The EU also defines structural and thematic priority areas that may receive funding.

 Incentive Allocation in Germany